 While becoming a teacher has many rewards that cannot be measured financially, a common question for those considering a teaching career is how much will I be paid when I become a teacher?

-The current full-time beginning teacher salary in Queensland is $66,000.
+The current full-time beginning teacher salary in Queensland is approximately $70,081 per year.

 This is one of the highest starting salaries in Australia for graduate teachers who hold a four year degree.

-The annual commencing salary in Education ($66,000) is higher than:
+Compared with graduate salaries in other industries, the annual commencing salary in Education is higher than:

 Graduate Careers Australia website.